efritz/aidev/README.md

 The root of your project (where you launch the CLI) can contain special files to configure the behavior of the assistant:

-- `aidev.system`: Will be injected verbatim into the system prompt.
+- `.aidev/system`: Will be injected verbatim into the system prompt.
-- `aidev.ignore`: Can contain gitignore-like patterns that will filter out files or directories from being read into the context.
+- `.aidev/ignore`: Can contain gitignore-like patterns that will filter out files or directories from being read into the context.

 ### VSCode Extension Features